ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Median Value**: for a list of values sorted in increasing order, the middle value in the list

+## Data Containers

+### Technical Question

+- How do I use the mathematical concepts of ordered pairs, n-tuples, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like the input and parsing of a comma separated value file?

+### Reading Assignments

+- Chapter 5 of *Programming and Mathematical Thinking*
+- Chapter 2 of *Doing Math with Python*

+???+ note "Technical Concepts"

+    - **Ordered Pair**: grouping of two elements such that their order is important
+    - **Tuple**: immutable ordered sequence that can contain elements of any type
+    - **Delimiter**: a symbol that separates data values
+    - **Flat File**: file that has no structure other than being divided into lines and fields
+    - **CSV Format**: comma-separated value files that use a comma as a delimiter to separate data

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you